kazurayam/healthcare-tests-speed-measurement-of-versions/README.md

 `69.830 : 85.285 = 1 : 1.23`

-How much significant this time difference 1.23 is?
+How much significant this time ratio 1.23 is?

 We should look at the time taken for each individual steps.